-According to a Hubspot report, 63% of marketers said generating traffic and leads are their biggest challenge.
+According to a Hubspot report, 63% of marketers said generating traffic and leads is their biggest challenge.
+However, the longer-term game is to switch to a 'customer first' approach instead of chasing after traffic.

 The reasoning behind this business model is quite straight-forward.
 Build a website filled with great content that rank for certain keywords, let people find it through Google searches, and make money.
 A few years back it might have worked.
 Changes in Google algorithms no longer make this type of site viable.

-Another reason why people find this attractive is it’s easy to understand and measure.
+Another reason why people find traffic generation attractive is it’s easy to understand and measure.
 You can measure the number of visits to your site easily.

 There are, however, other more important things than traffic.
 For instance, Bryan Eisenberg pointed out that it’s much easier to double your business by doubling your conversion rate than doubling your traffic.